Kara Grant, LPC-S, CDWF

 Know that you are so courageous and brave.

 I utilize the Relational Attachment Integration (RAI) Developmental Trauma model, which holds Pia Mellody’s work on CoDependency and Relational Trauma as a foundation.
-I am trained in Eye Movement Desensitization and Reprocessing (EMDR) therapy and working towards training in Brain Spotting and the Warrior Heart Practice (by Heatherash Amara) to further expand my therapeutic toolbox.
+I am trained in Eye Movement Desensitization and Reprocessing (EMDR) therapy as well as David Grand’s Brain Spotting approach to healing trauma.
+I’m working towards training in the Warrior Heart Practice (by Heatherash Amara) to further expand my therapeutic toolbox.
 Through these modes of therapy, we will focus on changing the relationship held with childhood and adult wounds, family of origin trauma, codependency, and oneself.

 We may conceptualize, gain understanding, and make connections through the lens of person-centered, psychodynamic, existential, Gestalt, and family system focused theories.
 I will also invite you to add mindfulness, guided meditation, somatic work, expressive arts, experiential exercises, and group therapy as mediums through which to nurture your mind, body, and spirit connection.

 In our work together, my goal is to create a space in which you feel safe to express yourself freely.
 My role is to meet you right where you are at, witness your story and truth, and let you feel known at a pace that feels comfortable.
 I aim to hold room for you to feel validated, seen, freed, and empowered.

 I sincerely want more than just coping for you.
 Things may get hard as you become more aware and learn your reality, but gratitude and freedom will follow as we celebrate your successes along the way.
 Your life is your art and creative canvas.
 How do you plan to craft, mold, and create it?